devynchew/devynchew/README.md

     </a>
 </p>

-I am Devyn, a student at Singapore Polytechnic, currently studying Applied Artificial Intelligence and Analytics.
-I enjoy doing web development and have a keen interest to become a software developer.
+I am Devyn, a student at Singapore Institute of Technology, currently studying Software Engineering.
+I enjoy doing web development and have a keen interest to become a web developer.

 <!-- ## ⚡ Check out my e-portfolio: